8 writing triggers you should never ignore

 If you come across a statement that seems like it can’t possibly be true — or that so many people assure you it is true that you think there’s some groupthink at work — report the facts, then write your conclusion.

 This is how Courtney Seiter, Raven’s community manager, debunked a popular rumor recently.
 A Facebook status message making the rounds seemed so legit that even Raven’s Chief Product Officer (a not un-savvy person) fell for it, but it didn’t sit right with her social media experience.
-She started digging for the truth, and her article “Don’t fall for the Facebook Interest List rumor” helped many people stop spreading misinformation.
+She started digging for the truth and wrote a blog post to help other people from spreading misinformation.

 What kind of person writes a 464-page book about toothpicks?
 Henry Petroski, a man who wrote 448 pages about the pencil.
 The more that Petroski explored the origins, materials, manufacturing and uses of the toothpick, the more he learned about intersecting human cultures, social mores, trade secrecy, patent battles and industry infighting.
 His curiosity uncovered stories he never expected to find.